 The estimated block model grades were visually validated against the input drillhole data and comparisons were carried out against the drillhole data and by northing and elevation slices.
 Global comparison between the input data and the block grades for each variable is considered acceptable (±10%).

-Comparison with the 2020 Mineral Resource was carried out.
+Comparison with previous Mineral Resources was carried out.

 Moisture